PR5GRAMM2R/Lambertian-Path-Tracing/README.md

-# Lambertian Path Tracing
+# Lambertian Path Tracer
-Lambertian Path Tracing with Custom Vulkan API Framework Adapted Uniform Sampling and IMGUI
+Lambertian Path Tracer with Uniform Sampling using the Custom Vulkan API Framework

 ### How to start
 1. Make sure the Vulkan API is installed on your computer.